 Cam 360 (Cam #4) is located in the nest tree and the first ever live camera in history to capture a 360 degree look into a bald eagle’s daily activity.
 This cam allows you to click and drag to any viewing area for a fully immersive experience.

 - The original adult bald eagle pair, known as Ozzie and Harriet, had been coming to this nest since 2006.
 After Ozzie’s passing in the early fall of 2015, Harriet & M15 bonded in late fall of 2015.
-This is their fifth season as a mated pair at this location.
+This is their eighth season as a mated pair at this location.

 - While spotted most months out the year in the area, they officially reside in this nest between the months of October and May.

 - The nest sits 60 feet above the ground, in a Slash Pine tree.
 In the Spring of 2016, the nest deteriorated and completely fell apart.

 - The pair relocated the nest from across the street to its current location for the 2006-2007 nesting season.
 This nest is labeled LE026-B of the Florida State Monitoring Program.
 It has been monitored at this location for 16 years.